koodiohto/apple-stock/apple-stock-backend/README.md

 If the API fails to retrieve the historical stock prices for any reason, it returns a 404 or 500 status code with an error message in the response body.

+## Running the project

+First install the dependencies:

+`npm install`

+and then run

+`npm run dev`
+Runs the app in the development mode.
+It responds in http://localhost:8080 by default.

+`npm run test`
+Runs the jest tests